 Everyone makes mistakes, including doctors.
 Most of their errors are relatively minor and cause little or no harm.
 However, there are cases of negligence, too, in which the doctors and nurses make mistakes that live on in infamy.

-A Covington attorney experienced in medical malpractice litigation will discuss your case with you and help you determine the best legal option to pursue.
+If you believe you may have a medical malpractice claim, reach out to our Kentucky medical malpractice law firm today.
+A Covington injury attorney experienced in medical malpractice litigation will discuss your case with you and help you determine the best legal option to pursue.
 In some cases, careful negotiation with an insurer will result in a favorable settlement.
 In other situations, litigation is required in order for a client to receive full and fair compensation for their damages.